molgenis/projects-rd-dashboards/docs/components/Accordion.md

 # Accordion

-Create a collapsible element for hiding and showing content
+Create a collapsible element for hiding and showing content.
+For example, the accordion component is a good option for structuring an FAQ page.

 ## Props